 High tea is available every day but reservations should be made in advance.
 To learn more, visit the Vanitea Room website.

 379 Richmond Road

 Ottawa locals will recognize the name of this spot for their delicious French macarons, but the Westboro location also offers afternoon teas.
 The traditional afternoon tea offers three sandwiches, three pastries, and your choice of three macarons.
 There is also a ‘petit’ option which skips the sandwiches and offers scones and macarons.
-Gluten free and kid options are also available.
+Gluten free, vegetarian, and kid options are also available.
 Personally, I think Quelque chose has the best French macarons in the city, adding a unique factor which, for me, makes it one of the best spots for high tea in Ottawa.